skx/pam_pwnd/README.md

 The development of this module was sponsored by three individuals who made charitable donations.
 (Anonymous primarily because I didn't ask for permission to name them publicly.)

 If you wish to "sponsor this" please [email me](https://steve.kemp.fi/) a reciept of your donation and I'll add your name here.
 I support the [RNLI](https://en.wikipedia.org/wiki/Royal_National_Lifeboat_Institution), but feel free to pick whatever you like.
+Otherwise use as you like, take the code, fork it, improve it, and feel free to report bugs, or feature-suggestions :)